Arizona (February 13, 2020) – Healthcare Trust of America, Inc. (NYSE:

 excludes from NOI: (i) straight-line rent adjustments; (ii) amortization of

-interest income; and (iv) other GAAP adjustments.
-Contractual base rent, contractual rent increases,
+Contractual base rent, contractual rent increases, contractual rent

-contractual rent concessions and changes in occupancy or lease rates upon
+concessions and changes in occupancy or lease rates upon commencement and

-which removes the impact of straight-line rent adjustments, provides another
+impact of straight-line rent adjustments, provides another measurement of the

 facilitate the comparison of Cash NOI between periods, HTA calculates